 Data and Metadata management functions are responsible for maintaining the integrity of the database and includes descriptive metadata, finding aids and system information.
 Descriptive metadata describes a collection and is used to support archive operations.
 This function performs queries requested from Access and generates a result for the user community.
 Reports are generated for requests from Deposit, Access or Administration and can include: summaries of holdings or usage statistics.
 Updates are received from Deposit for new AIPs and Administration for system updates.

 To maintain the authenticity of a DAP collection any alteration is recorded accurately through the use of version control.
 Changes to metadata and/or files in the DAP create a new version.
 The previous file(s), AIPs and DIPs are retained.
 The current version is returned in query results.
-A new DOI for a collection is minted after review by a data administrator.
-The criteria to mint a new DOI involves a substantial change to the metadata fields that make up the attribution statement and/or adding or deleting files.
+A new DOI for a collection is minted when the files are changed in any way, or for a substantial change to the metadata fields that make up the attribution statement after review by a data administrator.

 Data Collection withdrawal

 If the data depositor chooses to withdraw a collection, effectively removing the data from the public domain, a review task is assigned to the data administrator.
 The data depositor will be contacted to discuss the reason for withdrawing a collection from public access.
 After discussion with the data depositor and, possibly, data approver, a 'soft deletion' of the collection will occur to withdraw the collection.
 Hereafter, only the data administrators and data depositor will have access to the collection.
 DOIs for withdrawn collections will resolve to a page informing the user the collection has been withdrawn.
 The process of 'hard deletion' of a collection, effectively removing the files, presents risks to other parts of the system and hence 'soft deletion' is the default method.